Flowpack/fusion-bp/README.md

-# Fustion Best Practices Example
+# Fusion Best Practices Example

 Stand by, nothing to see here yet!